Hackbrett3X/forejs/templates/readme.md

 fore({
   file: fs.readFile.inject.args("some/file", "utf-8"),
-  // in auto mode, dependencies are also injected
+  // in auto mode, dependencies are injections, too
   modified: modify.inject.args(ref("file")),
   // it is possible to write these as array:
   customized: ["modified", modified => {